giva16/drawio-custom-lib/README.md

 12. We can now connect the compatible interfaces of the 2 Participants to represent an interacting pair of Participants within the "Eco-Statistics" Service.
 These Participants will interact by using or providing capabilities to each other, which will then progress to fulfilling a service, which can be a goal tied to a business. <br><br>
     <img src="Images/Tutorial Images/Service Participant/12.gif"><br><br>

-## 3 - Drawing a Service Contract Diagram
+## 3. Drawing Service Contract Diagrams

 ### What is a Service Contract Diagram?